APACTestDrive/Container-Native-Development-with-OKE/LabGuide400.md

   - The `DOCKER_REGISTRY` value above assumes you are using Docker Hub.

-- This is all of the environment variables that we can fill in at this point.
-For now, let's finish setting up the `build` pipeline in Wercker so that we can try the build.
+- This is all of the environment variables that we need to fill in at this point.
+For now, let's finish setting up the **build** pipeline in Wercker so that we can try the build.

-### **STEP 6**: Define Wercker Build Pipeline
+### **STEP 5**: Define Wercker Build Pipeline

 - Switch back to your GitHub browser tab, showing your forked copy of the **cndoke** repository, and click **Create new file**